sedelmeyer/cc-pydata/docs/about.rst

 2. But, I do not use that plug-in in any way for testing this project

-If you'd like to learn more about the ``pytest-cookies`` plug-in for your own use, `please see that project's documentation <https://pytest-cookies.readthedocs.io/en/latest/>`_.
+If you'd like to learn more about the ``pytest-cookies`` plugin for your own use, `please see that project's documentation <https://pytest-cookies.readthedocs.io/en/latest/>`_.

 While I use ``pytest`` as the test-runner for this project, I do not use the ``pytest`` framework for writing my tests.
 I have attempted to keep my tests written entirely using ``unittest`` from the Python standard library.
 This approach requires a bit more boilerplate in my test code, but it also helps to ensure that I am not locked into ``pytest`` as a testing requirement.
 Besides, I have also found a simple-enough approach to building and testing my Cookiecutter template using just ``unittest`` test cases.
 As a result, I haven't felt a need to use ``pytest`` or the ``pytest-cookies`` plug-in.